 The Backstory of Blacks and the church

 The race relations between the church and blacks is very troubling.
-Many racist beliefs and statements and policies in the past forbade full participation to people of color.
+Many racist beliefs, statements, and policies in the past forbade the full participation of people of color.
 The church denied the priesthood to any and all black members.
 The doctrine was (and still is as explained in the Book of Mormon) that dark skin is a curse from God.
 Blacks were denied the priesthood and were also denied entry to the temple.
-The temple is the pinnacle of mormon worship.
+The temple is the pinnacle of Mormon worship.
 It was reserved for whites.
 This priesthood ban was not explained at the time and later suggested explanations were not officially canonized.
 These explanations were presented by church leaders as church doctrine – even if it wasn’t fully accepted or formalized as doctrine.
 They were preaching speculations by explaining that blacks were not valiant in the premortal life or were “fence-sitters” during the war in heaven.
-Eventually they were able to class this ban as a policy and remove it.
+Eventually, they were able to class this ban as a policy and remove it.
 They did this though by stating that they finally and happily received the revelation to remove it, as if God was forcing them to be racist against their will.
 These racist ideas and doctrines were believed and presented as church doctrines though, and now the church denies this and states that it was only ever a policy – and not doctrine.

-Not only were blacks not allowed to hold the priesthood, they were not allowed to attend the temple (endowments as well as sealings or temple marriages).
+Not only were blacks not allowed to hold the priesthood, but they were not allowed to attend the temple (endowments as well as sealings or temple marriages).
 Black members were not allowed to be sealed.
-Sealing is a fundamental part of the church practice, sealings keep a marriage binding in the afterlife or in effect removing the “’til death do you part” clause in a wedding.
+Sealing is a fundamental part of the church practice, sealings keep a marriage binding in the afterlife or in effect remove the “’til death do you part” clause in a wedding.
 This was denied to all blacks.

 Interracial marriages were also forbidden.
 These were seen as especially despicable and called out as a sin.
 Brigham Young taught multiple times that the penalty for black-white interracial marriage was death!
 He stated that the killing of the interracial couple (as well as their children) would be a blessing to them and to the church.
 Interracial marriage was discouraged even into the 2000s.
 Please, read more about Interracial marriage and The Church of Jesus Christ of Latter-day Saints.